 If a diamond is not professionally certified by the Gemological Institute of America (GIA), get it certified.
 Considered the most accurate and respected gemological laboratory in the world, a certificate issued by the GIA is considered unquestionable in the diamond market and will grade the diamond and list all imperfections of the stone.
 This certificate may be given to an appraiser to value the stone.
 Likewise, use the appraised value as the basis for judging gains against future market values.

 The long and short of investment diamonds is that diamonds are subject to the fluctuations of supply and demand, so the more rare a diamond is, the more likely it will appreciate in value over time.
 Preserving and protecting a diamond ensures it retains and gains value.
 Buying an investment diamond is indeed a stroke of Brilliance.

 What’s in your jewelry box?

-When selling your diamond ring in Philadelphia, Call D. Atlas Estates.
+When you sell your diamond ring in Philadelphia, Call D. Atlas Estates.
 We buy diamond rings from customers in Chester County, Delaware, Delaware County, Lancaster County, Lehigh Valley, Luzerne County, Montgomery County and New Jersey.

-Where to Sell Diamond Rings on The Main Line, PA
+Where to Sell Diamond Rings on The Main Line, PA?
+Call D. Atlas Estates!

 Ardmore · Bala Cynwyd · Bryn Mawr · Gladwyne · Haverford · Merion · Narberth · Penn Valley · Radnor · Rosemont · St. Davids · Strafford · Villanova · Wayne · Wynnewood